 5. Collaborate on team goals

-And once your organization has established its parent goals for the year, team leads and members can:
+Once your organization has established its parent goals for the year, team leads and members can:

 - Choose three to five team objectives for each quarter (or whatever timeframe your company is working with).
 They should be ambitious but achievable.